Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 5

 Knicks vs. Heat Betting Trends

 - The Knicks have a +240 scoring differential, topping opponents by 2.9 points per game.
-They're putting up 116 points per game to rank 11th in the league and are giving up 113.1 per contest to rank 12th in the NBA.
+They're putting up 116.0 points per game to rank 11th in the league and are allowing 113.1 per outing to rank 12th in the NBA.

-- These teams give up 222.9 points per game combined, 13.9 more points than the over/under for this contest.
+- Opponents of these teams average 222.9 combined points per game, 13.9 more points than this matchup's over/under.

 Knicks Player Props